Maxty99/FTFiles/README.md

 ---

 Fourier Transform Files are files that aim to encode simple vector image data.
 The goal of this library is to provide a way to take a svg file with a **single** svg path.
-Then it will calculate and rencode it into a set of coefficients that apply to a complex fourier series.
+Then it will calculate and re-encode it into a set of coefficients that apply to a complex fourier series.

 # Usage